Introduction

 When primary care professionals are involved in end-of-life care, people are more likely to die out of the hospital.
 Thus, the relationship with the PCP may be particularly important in EOL care, because PCPs may help individual establish goals of care and determine treatment preferences.
 [5] However, for those living and dying in the community, an uncertain and unpredictable illness trajectory, lack of communication between care providers and the confusion about the boundaries of the roles of professional can affect care.
 [18] Hence continuity and coordination of care as a multiprofessional team and dealing with uncertainty are critical concerns of the health workforce providing care to older Australians.
 Health care professionals need to acknowledge this uncertainty, share this acknowledgement with patients and carers and develop a joint strategy or care plan to help manage it.

-Identification of those with palliative care needs also remains challenging.
-Four palliative care identification tools for primary care through the literature search, and three others via the survey of key informants were included in a review of identification tools in primary care.
-[17] Disease-specific features were include in some tools but all common aspects for all the tools were the surprise question, declining weight or functional status, and the use of resources such as having had two or more recent hospital admissions.
-Clinicians should be encouraged to use their clinical experience and one of the existing tools for early identification of patients for palliative care as a first step in improving the quality of life of patients currently living and dying with unmet care needs.
+Identification of those with palliative care needs also remains a challenging mix of subjective (clinical knowledge and judgement) and objective elements (tangible clinical signs and events).
+[25] Four palliative care identification tools for primary care through the literature search, and three others via the survey of key informants were included in a review of identification tools in primary care.
+[18] Disease-specific features were included in some tools but all common aspects for all the tools were the surprise question, declining weight or functional status, and the use of resources such as having had two or more recent hospital admissions.
+At the time none of the tools had been validated or widely implemented.
+A more recent systematic review identified ten screening tools in primary care and found most had been validated but had limited ability to identify palliative care needs in advanced disease.
+[26] The Supportive and Palliative Care Indicators Tool (SPICT) was one of the tools included and following validation in various settings has been recommended for use in Australian general practice for a general adult population.
+[25-28] Clinicians should be encouraged to use their clinical experience and one of the existing tools for early identification of patients for palliative care as a first step in improving the quality of life of patients currently living and dying with unmet care needs.

 Evidence Gaps